Description

 Impact

 The octeontx2-af CGX driver allocates RX/TX flow‑control bitmaps during initialization but fails to free them during exit, causing a persistent memory leak that is reported by the kernel’s kmemleak detector.
-This leak means that each time the driver is unbound and rebound, 16-byte objects remain resident in memory, potentially leading to gradual exhaustion of available kernel memory and eventual degradation of kernel operations or system instability.
+This defect is a CWE‑401 (Unreleased Memory) and a CWE‑772 (Unreleased Resource) flaw, indicating that resources are not properly released.
+The leak means that each time the driver is unbound and rebound, small 16‑byte objects remain resident in memory, which over time can exhaust available kernel memory and result in degraded performance or system instability.

 Affected Systems

 The vulnerability affects the octeontx2-af CGX driver component within the Linux kernel.
-No specific kernel release or version information is provided in the data, so any instance of this driver on a Linux system may be impacted.
+No specific kernel release or version information is provided, so any Linux installation that includes this driver and experiences repeated driver unbind/bind operations may be impacted.

 Risk and Exploitability